What’s A Heat Recover Ventilator

 The Passive House Standard creates buildings that are so energy efficient they don’t require conventional “active” heating and cooling systems.
 This is achieved without compromising occupant comfort or building aesthetics.
 It’s the most cost effective method of building near-zero energy residential or commercial structures.

 Passive House Standards build upon experience with early passive solar design, super insulation, and low energy projects in North America and Europe during the 1970’s and 1980’s.
 It relies on three key but simple requirements: low air infiltration, low energy consumption for heating & cooling, and a low overall energy budget for the building.
+If your asking questions like whats a heat recovery ventilator then maybe Passive House is for you.

 Click HERE to Learn more about building a Passive House.